Kim Kardashian Takes A Milk Shower For Fergie's Comeback Video

-The Black Eyed Peas star is back with a music video for her track “M.I.L.F. $” featuring a bunch of celebrity mums and, you know, Fergie.
+The former Black Eyed Pea is back with a music video for her track “M.I.L.F. $” featuring a bunch of celebrity moms and, you know, Fergie.
 The video wants us to believe that M.I.L.F. stands for “Mother I’d Like to Follow,” which is not what that means.

-But the highlights of the video are the celebrity mums.
-They’re all doing normal mum activities.
+But the highlights of the video are the celebrity moms.
+They’re all doing normal mom activities.
 Chrissy Teigen breastfeeds baby Luna.
 Alessandra Ambrosio dances with her daughter.
 Kim Kardashian bathes in milk.
-You know, just normal everyday stuff that everyone does as a mum.
+You know, just normal everyday stuff that everyone does as a mom.

-There's also a posse of male models, multiple people in “Got MILF” shirts, and just a general amount of clean wholesome fun.
+There are also a passel of male models, multiple people in “Got MILF” shirts, and just a general amount of clean wholesome fun.
 Bathing in milk is clean right?
 It’s probably the next big beauty treatment.

 You heard it here first, folks.

-The Black Eyed Peas star is back with a music video for her track “M.I.L.F. $” featuring a bunch of celebrity mums and, you know, Fergie.
+The former Black Eyed Pea is back with a music video for her track “M.I.L.F. $” featuring a bunch of celebrity moms and, you know, Fergie.
 The video wants us to believe that M.I.L.F. stands for “Mother I’d Like to Follow,” which is not what that means.

-But the highlights of the video are the celebrity mums.
-They’re all doing normal mum activities.
+But the highlights of the video are the celebrity moms.
+They’re all doing normal mom activities.
 Chrissy Teigen breastfeeds baby Luna.
 Alessandra Ambrosio dances with her daughter.
 Kim Kardashian bathes in milk.
-You know, just normal everyday stuff that everyone does as a mum.
+You know, just normal everyday stuff that everyone does as a mom.

-There's also a posse of male models, multiple people in “Got MILF” shirts, and just a general amount of clean wholesome fun.
+There are also a passel of male models, multiple people in “Got MILF” shirts, and just a general amount of clean wholesome fun.
 Bathing in milk is clean right?
 It’s probably the next big beauty treatment.

 You heard it here first, folks.